Buhari: Peer Review Good for Strong Leadership in Africa

 The president pledged that Nigeria would continue to support Africa’s renewal and rebirth in line with the collective commitment to the principles and guidelines of the APRM in order to consolidate Africa’s path to healthy democracy, sustainable growth and development.

-‘‘As a government, we are proud of the steady progress being made in the country as stated by the report and will continue to support the APRM process and to ensure adequate monitoring and evaluation of the report implementation,” the president said.
+‘‘As a government, we are proud of the steady progress being made in the country as stated by the report and will continue to support the APRM process and to ensure adequate monitoring and evaluation of the report implementation.”

-He, therefore, directed the relevant agencies to coordinate the proper use of the report, adding that it should be institutionalized at the learning centres for academic work and archived for future references.
+He therefore, directed the relevant agencies to coordinate the proper use of the report, adding that it should be institutionalised at the learning centres for academic work and archived for future references.